 - Qingjing Liuli Ping (清净琉璃瓶): The Lapis Lazuli Bottle of Purity.
 This elegant relic was the mythical treasure of Cihang Zhenren in Investiture of the Gods.
 As Cihang was the novel’s version of Avalokiteshvara, the name is nowadays sometimes used to describe the ceramic bottle of dew held by Chinese portrayals of the Bodhisattva i.e. Guanyin.
 (I)

 - Qixing Baojian (七星宝剑): The Precious Sword of the Dipper.
-One of the many legendary artifacts of the Gold and Silver Horn Demon Brothers.
+One of the many magical treasures of the Gold and Silver Horn Demon Brothers.
 (J)

 - Ruyi Jingu Bang (如意金箍棒): The Golden, “As-You-Wish” Cudgel of Sun Wukong the Monkey King.
 Originally a magical needle used by Da Yu to redirect the waters of the world, it became Sun’s signature weapon after he stole it from the Dragon Court of the Eastern Ocean.
 The cudgel itself was indestructible and capable of extending or shrinking to unbelievable sizes.
 (J)

 - Sanbao Yuruyi (三宝玉如意): The Jade Ruyi of Three Treasures.
 In Investiture of the Gods, this was the legendary artifact of Yuanshi Tianjun and considered one of the most powerful weapons in the saga.
 (I)